ssec/polar2grid/doc/source/getting_started.rst

         -h                    Print detailed helpful information.
         --list-products       List all possible product options to use with -p from the given input data.
-        -p                    List of supports products to create for the given inputs.
+        -p                    List of products you want to create.
         -f                    Input files and paths.
         --grid-coverage       Fraction of grid that must be covered by valid data.
 Default is 0.1.
         -g <grid_name>        Specify the output grid to use.
 Default is the Platte Carrée projection, also